Automated Importance Sampling via Optimal Control for Stochastic Reaction Networks: A Markovian Projection-based Approach: Numerical Experiments and Results

-The MP is based on $M=10^4$ TL sample paths with a step size of $\Delta t=2^{-4}$ and uses the orthonormal basis of polynomials described in Remark~\ref{rem:orth_basis} with $\Lambda = \{0,1,2\} \times \{0,1,2\}$ for the $L^2$ regression.
-Figure~\ref{fig:hist} shows the relative occurrences of states at final time $T$ with $M_{fw}=10^4$ sample paths, comparing the TL distribution of $P(\mathbf{X}(t))\mid_{\{\mathbf{X}_0=\mathbf{x}_0\}}$ and the MP estimate of $\bar{\boldsymbol{S}}(T)\mid_{\{\mathbf{X}_0=\mathbf{x}_0\}}$.
-We set a step size of $\Delta t=2^{-4}$ for the forward runs.
+The MP is based on $M=10^4$ TL sample paths with a step size of $\Delta t=2^{-8}$ and uses the orthonormal basis of polynomials described in Remark~\ref{rem:orth_basis} with $\Lambda = \{0,1,2\} \times \{0,1,2\}$ for the $L^2$ regression.
+For the numerical comparison of the full-dimensional SRN with the MP-SRN, we use explicit TL paths with step size $\Delta t=2^{-8}$ (see Remark \ref{rem:simMP}).
+In Figure \ref{fig:samplepaths}, we show sample paths of the original SRN and the mimicking MP-SRN.
+Figure~\ref{fig:hist} shows the relative occurrences of states at final time $T$ with $M_{fw}=10^4$ sample paths, comparing the TL estimate of $P(\mathbf{X}(t))\mid_{\{\mathbf{X}_0=\mathbf{x}_0\}}$ and the TL-MP estimate of $\bar{\boldsymbol{S}}(T)\mid_{\{\mathbf{X}_0=\mathbf{x}_0\}}$.
 In both examples, the one-dimensional MP process mimics the distribution of the state of interest $X_i(T)$ of the original SRNs.
 Further quantification and analyses of the MP error are left for future work.
 In this work, a detailed analysis of the MP error is less relevant because the MP is used as a tool to derive IS controls for the full-dimensional process, and the IS is bias-free with respect to the TL scheme.